-The following table sets forth selected consolidated financial data of the Company for each of the five years ended December 31, 2015.
+The following table sets forth selected consolidated financial data of the Company for each of the five years ended December 31, 2016.
 This information should be read in conjunction with the audited consolidated financial statements contained elsewhere in this report.
 Operating results for the periods presented below are not necessarily indicative of the results that may be expected for future years.

-On November 24, 2015 (the "Acquisition Date"), we consummated the acquisition of all of the assets and properties of Circus Reno and the other 50% membership interest in the Silver Legacy Joint Venture owned by MGM Resorts International (collectively, the "Circus Reno/Silver Legacy Purchase" or the "Acquisition").
-On the Acquisition Date, Eldorado Resorts LLC also exercised its right to acquire the 3.8% interest in ELLC held by certain affiliates and shareholders of the Company.
+On the Reno Acquisition Date we consummated the acquisition of all of the assets and properties of Circus Reno and the other 50% membership interest in the Silver Legacy Joint Venture owned by MGM Resorts International.
+On the Reno Acquisition Date, Eldorado Resorts LLC also exercised its right to acquire the 3.8% interest in ELLC held by certain affiliates and stockholders of the Company.
 As a result of these transactions, ELLC became a wholly-owned subsidiary of ERI and Silver Legacy became an indirect wholly-owned indirect subsidiary of ERI.

-The merger with MTR Gaming closed on September 19, 2014 (the "Merger Date") and has been accounted for as a reverse acquisition of MTR Gaming by HoldCo under accounting principles generally accepted in the United States.
+The merger with MTR Gaming closed on the MTR Merger Date and has been accounted for as a reverse acquisition of MTR Gaming by HoldCo under accounting principles generally accepted in the United States.
 As a result, HoldCo is considered the acquirer of MTR Gaming for accounting purposes.
-The financial information included in the following table for periods prior to the Merger Date are those of Resorts and its subsidiaries.
-The presentation of information herein for periods prior to the Merger Date and the Acquisition Date and after the Merger Date and Acquisition Date, respectively, are not fully comparable because the results of operations for MTR Gaming and Circus Reno are not included for periods prior to the Merger Date or Acquisition Date, respectively, and the results of operations of the Silver Legacy Joint Venture were not consolidated prior to the Acquisition Date (see Note 1 below).
+The financial information included in the following table for periods prior to the MTR Merger Date are those of Resorts and its subsidiaries.
+The presentation of information herein for periods prior to the MTR Merger Date and the Reno Acquisition Date and after the MTR Merger Date and Reno Acquisition Date, respectively, are not fully comparable because the results of operations for MTR Gaming and Circus Reno are not included for periods prior to the MTR Merger Date or Reno Acquisition Date, respectively, and the results of operations of the Silver Legacy Joint Venture were not consolidated prior to the Reno Acquisition Date (see Note 1 below).